logicxd/til/iOS/Properties.md

   then sending the **getter** method `fullName` to `myName`, which reads the value of `myName` and returns whatever value `myName` is.

+#### Synthesize

+Depending in the attributes that you put for your properties, the compiler (GCC won't do it, LLVM does) will automatically generate instance variable `_myVariable` for you.
+You can explicitely state it to do so by `@synthesize myVariable = _myVariable;` There are a few cases in which the compiler won't synthesize for you.
+Check out https://stackoverflow.com/a/19795328 and similar links for more info.

 **Links to quick overview of property types and attributes of properties**

 [Attributes: iOS-Blog](http://www.ios-blog.co.uk/tutorials/objective-c/objective-c-property-attribute-reference-guide/)